RosieSews/masksnow/content/patterns/mask-cover.md

 ---
 templateKey: patterns
 title: Mask Cover
-alternateTitle: Mask Cover *NEW*
+alternateTitle: Mask Cover
 description: >-
   In an effort to help prolong the life of manufactured masks, the mask cover by Created for Crisis is being requested by staff across the United States.
 patternArt: /img/pattern-mask-cover-01.png
-patternFile: /img/cfcmask-cover-4-7.pdf
+patternFile: /img/masksnow-cfccover-413.pdf
 meetsGuidelines: false
 forDonations: true
 noSewingMachine: false